Milbro Model Railways, site logo.

 Illustrations WM19a-WM19d.
 This LMS 7F freight loco is believed to have been made by Windsor Models (although I cannot be certain).
 The loco body came to me without any motor or wheels, and had sustained some damage, both to one of the boiler bands and to the thin fixed tinplate frames sections attached below the body at front and rear.
 It seemed best to put in new brass full-length frames, together with an appropriate mechanism.
 An effective renovation was undertaken by John Robinson, but there is a little more still to do; including straightening the front buffer beam, painting the wheels, and restoring fittings that were originally attached to the fixed frames below the body at the front end.

 This is a tinplate loco, and certainly seems to have been professionally made, perhaps in the 1930s.
-The style/construction of the original frames did not fit with expectations either for a Mills or an Exley loco (although Exley certainly made a 7F).
+The style/construction of the original frames and tender did not fit with expectations either for a Mills or an Exley loco (although Exley certainly sold a 7F).
 The tender shown above is not the one that came with the loco body, as the restorer judged that tender as being beyond effective repair because of rust damage.

 Windsor7FRREV9